All but one of Michigan’s casinos are now reopened after many were closed a second time because of the coronavirus.

 As a critical infrastructure of the Nottawaseppi Huron Band of the Potawatomi, FireKeepers will, for the time being, continue to operate under strict health & safety protocols designed to keep our Team Members and guests safe. https://t.co/MKsuhSFgqF

 Odawa Casino, which has locations in Petoskey and Mackinaw City, also plans to stay open.

-The statewide closure began at midnight early Wednesday morning last week.
+The statewide closure began in November.
 High schools, in-person dining, theaters, and group fitness classes are also among the other closures outlined by Whitmer.